Microsoft/azure-docs.pt-pt/articles/dev-spaces/team-development-netcore-visualstudio.md

 ### <a name="update-code-for-mywebapi"></a>Atualizar o código de *mywebapi*

-1. No projeto *mywebapi* , faça uma alteração de código no método `string Get(int id)` no arquivo `Controllers/ValuesController.cs` da seguinte maneira:
+1. In the *mywebapi* project make a code change to the `string Get(int id)` method in file `Controllers/ValuesController.cs` as follows:

     ```csharp
     [HttpGet("{id}")]